 What Is Spot Factoring?

-Traditional factoring arrangements require your company to factor a minimum monthly or yearly amount– or at least, expect customers to factor with the factoring company on a regular basis.
+Traditional invoice factoring arrangements require your company to factor a minimum monthly or yearly amount– or at least, expect customers to factor with the factoring company on a regular basis.
 Spot factoring is a one-time transaction: you’ll receive an advance on a single invoice instead of committing to a factoring relationship.

 How Does Spot Factoring Work?

 With spot factoring, the factor sets a minimum invoice amount since they are only guaranteed one transaction.
-There is no upfront fee: the factoring company understands that you need all of your working capital right now.
+There is no upfront fee: the invoice factoring company understands that you need all of your working capital right now.

 The spot factoring process is similar to a typical invoice factoring process: